 We only got a little take out tuna sashimi, which was pretty is good.
 We ate it on the side of the street corner.
 Robyn had also gotten a matcha latte from a green tea store that looked very serious about its green tea.
 On the walk back toward the hotel, I saw a display case of various Japanese foods that looked good AND cheap so we decided to get lunch there.
 Upon sitting down, we realized that it seemed like the Denny’s of Japan – touristy, served all the general foods of Japan, but not amazing.
 Oh well, the service was nice, the food was ok, and we got very full!

 The hotel is… not my best pick.
 It is a 8.2 on travel websites but maybe that is a steeper grading curve than I realized.
 It does feel like a hotel you would take a prostitute or a second lover to.
 Very bare bones hotel, with thin walls and poor amenities.
 Sigh.
 We are there another night then headed to Tokyo for a night in a capsule hotel although I offered to spring for a better hotel.
-Sadly they did provide breakfast but because we had to wake up at the crack of dawn to set off for Naoshima, we couldn’t even eat our first breakfast!
+They did provide breakfast but sadly because we had to wake up at the crack of dawn to set off for Naoshima.
+I will admit that I didn’t care about missing out on breakfast, because I assumed from the lackluster hotel room, that the breakfast would be terrible.
+Note from the future, the breakfast was actually AMAZING, potentially one of the best complimentary hotel breakfasts I’ve ever experienced.

 We got sushi first, those few bites in that smoky restaurant.
 Then we did a sake bar where Robyn did a sake tasting for ¥600 and we each got a marbled beef sushi for ¥580 each.
 It was good but I just realized we could’ve had two burgers or one decent burger for that price.
 Then we attempted another takoyashi snack and it was once again HORRIBLE.
 I need to find out where Gindaco is.
 Lastly, we went to a dessert cafe where I ordered a black sesame snow ice and it was EVERYTHING.
 Perfect snow ice texture that wouldn’t melt and wasn’t slushy.
 Scoop of red bean paste, peanut powder in the middle and black sesame all over the top.
 This will be the redeeming feature of Osaka for me.